Publisher: Electronic Arts, EA Sports

 Image source: Goal

 If you had hopes of Volta Football being the new Fifa Street, I am afraid you will be disappointed.
 This time around, the story mode has been removed and the gameplay has become more ludicrous than ever.
-Players now have animated playing abilities, such as Pure Pace and Power Strike, giving the mode an overall more arcade-like aesthetic.
+Players now have animated playing abilities, such as Pure Pace and Power Strike.
+This gives the mode an overall more arcade-like aesthetic.

-There is a new (bizarrely) ‘weekend only’ addition, Volta Arcade, which has you competing in various mini games where you can perfect skills like crossing and dribbling to your heart’s content.
+There is a new (bizarrely) ‘weekend only’ addition, Volta Arcade.
+It has you competing in various mini-games where you can perfect skills like crossing and dribbling to your heart’s content.